Duff Goldman

 Jeffrey Adam "Duff" Goldman (born December 17, 1974) is an American businessman, pastry chef, television personality, and writer.
-He is the executive chef of the Baltimore-based Charm City Cakes shop, which was featured in the Food Network reality television show Ace of Cakes, and his second, Los Angeles–based, shop Charm City Cakes West, which is featured in Food Network's Duff Till Dawn and "Cake Masters" series.
+He is the executive chef of Baltimore’s Charm City Cakes shop, which was featured in the Food Network reality television show Ace of Cakes, and Los Angeles’s Charm City Cakes West, which was featured in Food Network's Duff Till Dawn and "Cake Masters" series.
 His work has also been featured on the Food Network Challenge, Iron Chef America, Oprah, The Tonight Show with Jay Leno, Man v.
 Food, Buddy vs. Duff, Duff Takes the Cake, and Duff's Happy Fun Bake Time.

-Early life, family and education
+Early life

 Goldman was born in Detroit, Michigan, to a Jewish family.
 Goldman's nickname Duff came about when he was a baby.
 His toddler brother, Willie Goldman, was unable to pronounce Jeffrey and kept saying Duffy.
 When he was four years old, his mother caught him in her kitchen wielding a meat cleaver and watching food personality Chef Tell.

-After the divorce of his parents when he was ten years old, Goldman resided in both Northern Virginia and in the town of Sandwich, Massachusetts, on Cape Cod.
-In 1992, Goldman attended McLean High School in McLean, Virginia where he played on the Highlanders ice hockey team.
-In 1993, he graduated from Sandwich High School.
+After his parents divorced when he was ten, Goldman lived in Northern Virginia and in Sandwich, Massachusetts, on Cape Cod.

-At the University of Maryland, Baltimore County (UMBC), he earned a bachelor's degree in East Asian History with a minor in Ethics.
-Thereafter, he attended Corcoran College of Art and the Culinary Institute of America at Greystone in Napa Valley, California.

-Early career

 From age fourteen, he began to work in kitchens; his first job was at a bagel store at a mall.
 Goldman also worked as a fry cook at McDonald's.

+In 1992, Goldman attended McLean High School in McLean, Virginia, where he played on the Highlanders ice hockey team.
+In 1993, he graduated from Sandwich High School.

+Education

-Goldman has said that when he was a sophomore in college, he went to the Baltimore restaurant Charleston, which he considered the finest restaurant in Baltimore.
+Goldman attended the University of Maryland, Baltimore County (UMBC).
+He has said that when he was a sophomore in college, he went to the restaurant Charleston, which he considered the finest restaurant in Baltimore.
 Aspiring to be a cook there, he applied.
 The head chef, Cindy Wolf, looked at his résumé and noted that it consisted of irrelevant experience.
 However, Cindy did offer him a job to make cornbread and biscuits only, and this is what Goldman cites as the turning point in his career.
-He worked under acclaimed chefs in California, including a stagiaire position at the French Laundry and as executive pastry chef of the Vail Cascade Hotel in Colorado, he returned to Washington, D.C., to work at Todd English's restaurant, Olives, baking bread.
+Goldman earned a bachelor's degree in East Asian History with a minor in Ethics from UMBC.

+Thereafter, Goldman attended Corcoran College of Art and the Culinary Institute of America at Greystone in Napa Valley, California.